ArkEcosystemArchive/docs-legacy/docs/sdk/frameworks/laravel.md

 #### Ark Connections

-This option `connections` is where each of the connections are setup for your application.
+This option `connections` is where each of the connections is set up for your application.
 Example configuration has been included, but you may add as many connections as you would like.

 ## Usage

 #### ArkManager

 This is the class of most interest.
 It is bound to the ioc container as `ark` and can be accessed using the `Facades\Ark` facade.
 This class implements the ManagerInterface by extending AbstractManager.
-The interface and abstract class are both part of [Graham Campbell's](https://github.com/GrahamCampbell) [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at that repository.
+The interface and abstract class are both part of [Graham Campbell's](https://github.com/GrahamCampbell) [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and check out the docs for how to use the manager class over at that repository.
 Note that the connection class returned will always be an instance of `Ark\Ark`.

 #### Facades\Ark